neelayan7/Handwriting-Imitation-and-Word-Detection/README.md

 Resnet V1 50 provided by tensorflow slim: [slim resnet v1 50](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)

 Put **the east_icdar2015_resnet_v1_50_rbox** file in the EAST-master folder.
-Put the end-to-end.ipynb file inside the main folder.
+Put the final.ipynb file inside the main folder.

 ## Step-3(Run):
-- Run the end-to-end.ipynb file.
+- Run the final.ipynb file.

 Image with bounding boxes drawn on it and .txt files corresponding to each image(with coordinates) will be written to the output folder in the EAST-master folder.